tlswg/tls13-spec/draft-ietf-tls-tls13.md

   generation function 1.
 The
   digest used in the mask generation function and the digest being signed are both the corresponding hash algorithm as defined in {{!SHS}}.
-  The length of the salt MUST be equal to the length of the digest algorithm.
+  The length of the salt MUST be equal to the length of the output of the digest algorithm.
 If the public key is carried in an X.509 certificate, it MUST use the rsaEncryption OID {{!RFC5280}}.

 EdDSA algorithms